 Check out the endless stretches of snowpeaked mountains and rivers out of the plane window as you descend into Manas International Airport.
 After a quick transfer to your hotel unpack your bike and check everything is in order.
 The capital’s laneways are all gravel roads so there is no shortage of places to dust up the bike.
 In the evening we'll take a stroll around town and sample the best local cuisine on offer.

 We leave Bishkek in our support vehicle to drive to Southern Kyrgyzstan.
 Our destination is a centuries old fort on the old Silk Road called Tash Rabat.
 Built in 15th century as resting place for wary Silk Road travelers we will stay in traditional yurt camp a few hundred metres from the fort.
 In the afternoon we will unload the bikes and ride 30km into camp travelling through some spectacular rock formations and onto the lush grassland area surrounding Tash Rabat.

 Tash Rabat – Kel Suu

-We soon take a sharp left off the tarmac road and along the border fence into a no man’s land.
-Apart from the odd horse and occasional yurt camp its a mostly uninhabited arid plateau that has you wondering what use the border watch towers have.
+We soon take a sharp left off the tarmac road and along the border fence into a no-man's land.
+Apart from the odd horse and occasional yurt camp it is a mostly uninhabited arid plateau that has you wondering what use the border watch towers have.
 This is real Frontier Land and you can imagine perishing out here easily if something went wrong.
-Don't worry we've got a back vehicle incase any does!
+Don't worry we've got your back with a following support vehicle incase anything does!